iAndrewChan/personal_profile/arm.md

 ### Masters Project
 My masters project is focused on **centroid-based clustering algorithms for analysing social media data**.
 The aim is to speed up clustering algorithms to help tackle the common problem that all clustering algorithms typically face; inefficiencies in handling very large datasets.
-The project is still in its early stages; there are two possible avenues to explore so far.
-Hash functions and Complex Network analysis.
-The common theme between these two approaches is to reduce the clustering search space for the clustering algorithm.
+The possibles ways considered are; using hash functions to further reduce clustering search space, preprocessing the social media data in a format that can be run through the clustering alogorithms quicker.
-The possible approaches may change over the coming weeks but the underlying aim will not.
+The possible approach taken may change over the coming weeks but the underlying aim of speeding up clustering algorithms for social media data will not.

 ### Modelling: